thousandyears/garden/README.md

 - Ever-increasing expertise across domains
 - Centres of excellence & talent magnets

-We celebrate of diversity by _preferring the majority of everybody, over the majority of the mainstream_.
+We celebrate diversity by _preferring the majority of everybody, over the majority of the mainstream_.

 [very much work in progress]